 For example, the loss from taking action A if disease is present is a.
 What is the expected loss since we don’t know the true disease status?
 If the patient’s risk of disease is r, the expected loss is ra + (1-r)b from taking action A. Likewise the expected loss from taking action B is rc + (1-r)d.
 One way to optimize the decision is to choose the action from (A,B) that gives the lower expected loss.
 Thus we take action A if ra +(1-r)b < rc + (1-r)d and otherwise take action B. Solving for r, we take action A if r < (d-b)/(a-c+d-b).
 If action B is the more aggressive one such that the loss is zero if the patient is ultimately diagnosed with the disease, one might take c and b to be zero.
 In that special case the risk threshold is d/(a+d).

-Note: This formulation is fairly general.
+Note: This formulation is fairly general, subject to risk being estimated without error.
 The risk estimate r doesn’t care whether it is dominated by risk factors or by the results of the current medical test; nor does it care whether the test has a binary vs. a continuous output, multiple outputs, or whether the test results interact with age or sex.
 Contrast that with sens/spec which assume a binary diagnosis, binary test output, no interaction between test results and other patient variables, and constancy of sens and spec over patient types (the latter is provably untrue in general when the diagnosis was created by dichotomania).
+When there is uncertainty in r, this uncertainty needs to be used in averaging losses to obtain an optimum Bayes decision that minimizes expected loss.
+This is discussed in BBR Chapter 19.

 Here’s an analogy concerning the value of forward-looking decisions and probabilities: an optimum decision in a poker game is based on the possible winnings/losings and on the probability of winning the hand.
 It doesn’t help the player to envision the probability of getting a hand this good were she to go on and win or lose (spec/sens).
 Decision making is forward in time and information flow, and needs to use forward probabilities (unless you are an achaeologist or a medical examiner).